 Széchenyi Thermal Bath is definitely one of the more popular spas, so there are lots of people.
 The crowd was a nice mix of both tourists and locals.
 Though I visited in the middle of February and it was freezing outside, two out of three outdoor pools are heated!
 So plenty of people were outside enjoying the baths!

 It was actually really interesting to be surrounded by rising steam as the heated water reacted to the freezing air above.
 Between the water fountains, jets, and miniature flowing river, I felt like I was in an adult playground!

 The indoor part is more relaxed, with everyone lounging in their preferred temperature pools.
 As if the choice of water temperature isn’t enough, there are different types of saunas as well!
 I personally enjoyed the Aroma Sauna. 😀 Someone in an online review compared the indoor baths to a Goldie Locks experience – testing out each pool until you find the temperature that suits you just right.
 I went back and forth between warmer and cooler baths.
 The ice-cold plunge baths were a bit too cold for me, but I still plunged for the experience. 😉

 I would like to have tried out more than one thermal bath, just to compare and see one of the smaller ones.
 However, it’s a good excuse to return!
-Visiting the thermal baths was one of my top highlights of my stay.
-You truly cannot visit Budapest without experiencing it!
+Visiting the Széchenyi Thermal Baths was one of my top highlights of my stay.
+You truly cannot visit Budapest without experiencing a thermal bath house!